 Besides inspect the tires, you can also change a few driving habits to help ensure a safer ride.
 Adding distance between the vehicle in front of you and yourself can allow more time to react if they slam on the brakes or encounter something.
 It will also give you more distance if you need to stop as well.
 It is recommended to stay at least three seconds behind someone when driving.
 That should be doubled or tripled in the case of poor weather.

+Make sure to check the battery in your vehicle.
 When the temperatures drop, you will want your vehicle to be safe and reliable when you drive it.
 Part of this includes making sure that the battery for your vehicle works.
 No matter if you are on your way to work, school, or driving for fun, having your vehicle start is important.
 Make sure to bring your vehicle in for regular maintenance inspections.
-By doing so, you can help ensure the battery is able to last as long as possible.
+By doing so, you can help ensure it is able to last as long as possible.

 Make sure to inspect the tires on your vehicle regularly this winter.
 The tread, air pressure, and overall condition are all things to check.
 A tire’s tread helps it to maintain traction with the road, especially in wet or icy conditions.
 The specific pattern of the tread determines the conditions for which the tire is best suited.
 The treads on rain tires are generally V-shaped, allowing them to quickly channel water away from the tire’s driving surface.
 The rubber on the driving surface of the tires wears off with use, which reduces tread depth over time.